 Write Faster, Write Better, and Most Importantly, Write!

 The truth is, I don’t remember a time in my life when I wasn’t writing.
 I dictated stories to my parents since before I could write myself.
 I stapled paper together and made my own books.
 I wrote for fun, wrote to relieve stress, wrote when I was happy, and wrote when I was sad.
+I’ve been a short story writer, fan fiction writer, blogger, novelist, and a few things in between.

 Writing lifts something in me that nothing else can.
 It’s joy, passion, and creation all rolled into one.